buttonsbond/atp-park-assist-esp8266/README.md

 TO DO
 =====

-1. Low battery warning
+1. Low battery warning (see note under wiring up!)
 2. Try and further combat spurious readings from the sensors (tried a few libraries) - if anyone can offer a solution that'd be appreciated.
+I've built in various checks to try and combat this.
+I read somewhere that the Newping library might be an option which I might try once I've got the power issues sorted.
 3. When red, instead of an advancing arrow maybe just flashing red square.

 I recommend that once you configure for your car that you hard code those distances in settings.h